-Inside the Perl core, you can get at the functions either with or without the Perl prefix, thanks to a bunch of defines that live in embed.h.
-This header file is generated automatically from embed.pl and embed.fnc. embed.pl also creates the prototyping header files for the internal functions, generates the documentation and a lot of other bits and pieces.
+The file embed.h is generated automatically from embed.pl and embed.fnc. embed.pl also creates the prototyping header files for the internal functions, generates the documentation and a lot of other bits and pieces.
 It's important that when you add a new function to the core or change an existing one, you change the data in the table in embed.fnc as well.
 Here's a sample entry from that table: